MarchellinAntonia/RunAfterBoot/README.md

 ## Getting Started

 These app will automatically run when phone boot process is completed, it will run without clicked on its app icon.
-To allow this action we need to add some permition in android manifest and create some class BootReceiver to receive first command after boot process and create intent to another class.
+To allow this action we need to add some permission in android manifest and create some class BootReceiver to receive first command after boot process and create intent to another class.

 ### Code